 - (If using cast iron pan) Preheat pan on low-medium heat on stove.

 - In a large microwave-safe bowl, add plant milk, glutinous rice flour, and salt.
-Stir with a fork until smooth.
+Stir with a fork until homogenous and smooth.

 - Place in microwave for 45 seconds.
-Take out of the microwave and stir until cooked parts are mixed with the running batter.
+Take out of the microwave and stir until cooked parts are mixed in the runny batter.

-- Continue until the mixture looks like a very sticky mocha and turns dark and opaque.
+- Repeat previous step until the mixture looks like a very sticky mochi and turns dark and opaque.

 - Set aside.